 - The City property tax remains unchanged at $0.4176 per $100 of assessed valuation.
 The Invest Franklin dedicated funding for infrastructure/transportation investment and support of City operations remains in place.
 The City of Franklin continues to maintain one of the lowest municipal property tax rates in the State of Tennessee.

-- Overall, the proposed budget has a net increase of 8.5 positions across all funds, 5.5 of which are included in the general fund.
+- Overall, the approved budget has a net increase of 8.5 positions across all funds, 5.5 of which are included in the general fund.
 This targeted group of new positions are in areas such as Parks, Fire, Engineering, Streets, Water Management, and Stormwater, all of which have been impacted by growth.

 - The general pay increase for City team members will be effective the first pay period of July 2017.
-The proposed budget includes a general pay increase of 2.5% plus an additional performance-based pay increase of up to an additional 2.5%.
+The budget includes a general pay increase of 2.5% plus an additional performance-based pay increase of up to an additional 2.5%.

 - The city’s compensation plan will have a complete review.
 This analysis, initiated in FY17, recommends an overall 4% adjustment to all pay grades (following the annual pay adjustments) which has been included in the FY18 budget.
 There will also be a department-by-department review of positions to ensure the City’s compensation plan remains highly competitive.